Tuesday, November 5, 2024

 We bravely returned to our table the Atlantic Dining Room (HoJo circa 1972) for dinner.
 This time we knew what to expect (and what not to expect), and G said the beef he ordered was excellent but I’m still struggling a bit to find things that appeal, or, if they appeal, that taste good.
 But I did have my first chocolate lava melting cake, and now totally get the hype.
 G’s found his favorite dessert too: banana cream pie.

 We had been told that tonight’s Family Feud in the Jubilee Theater was some of the best fun of the cruise.
-Yeah, no. We’re not big game show people, on Carnival or Princess, which probably didn’t help, but we found it mildly entertaining at best.
+Yeah, no. We’re not big game show people, on Carnival or Princess, which probably didn’t help, and we found it mildly entertaining at best.
 However, the seating in the Jubilee Theater bears mentioning.
 Comfortable, with plenty of leg room and cup holders at each seat.
 It appears that shows are offered three times, and though the theater was packed for the early show last night, that’s the first time we’ve seen where seats are not available right up to show tune.

 And, once again, we enjoyed the two minute walk back to our little room.
 I’m really happy that our cabin is not at the opposite end of this ship.
 We’d nearly have to pack a lunch to get home at night.